hapijs/joi/API.md

 object.validate({ b: 5 }, (err, value) => { });
 ```

-It can also rename keys using a regex
+It can also rename keys using a regular expression:

 ```js
 const regex = /^foobar$/i;